-This accommodation must be owned or occupied exclusively by you, your fiancé(e) and any other members of the household
+This accommodation must be owned or occupied exclusively by your family unit.

 It must also not be overcrowded or contravene public health regulations.

-The English language requirement can be found under the heading Section E-ECP: Eligibility for entry clearance as a partner – English language requirement” in Appendix FM of the Immigration Rules.
+The English language requirement can be found under Section E-ECP: Eligibility for entry clearance as a partner – English language requirement” in Appendix FM of the Immigration Rules.

-You must provide evidence that you meet the English language requirement in one of these ways:
+You must provide evidence that you satisfy the English language requirement in one of the following ways:

 - By passing an English language test in speaking and listening at a minimum of level A1 of the Common European Framework of Reference for Languages with an approved provider;

-- By holding an English taught Bachelors, Masters degree or PhD awarded by an educational establishment in the UK;
+- By holding an English-taught Bachelor’s, Masters’s or PhD degree awarded by an educational establishment in the UK;

-- By holding a Bachelors, Masters degree or PhD taught in English, awarded by an educational establishment outside of the UK, and confirmed by UK NARIC to meet the same UK degree standard;
+- By holding a Bachelor’s, Masters’s or PhD degree taught in English, awarded by an educational establishment outside of the UK, and confirmed by UK NARIC to meet the same UK degree standard;

 - By being aged 65 or over when the application is submitted;

-- By having a disability (physical or mental condition) that prevents you from meeting the English language requirement; and
+- By having a disability (physical or mental condition) that prevents you from meeting the English language requirement; or

-- By having ‘exceptional circumstances‘ that prevents you from meeting the English language requirement (this one is generally difficult to rely on).
+- By having ‘exceptional circumstances’ that prevent you from meeting the English language requirement (this one is generally difficult to rely on).

 “What English language test is required when I extend the fiancé(e) visa?“

-You are therefore able to submit the same English language test certificate you provided when you applied for your fiancé(e) visa, as long as you apply for your FLR (M) visa prior to the expiration of your fiancé(e) visa.
+You are therefore able to submit the same English language test certificate you provided when you applied for your fiancé(e) visa, as long as you apply for your FLR (M) visa before the expiration of your fiancé(e) visa.

-Rather, the A2 level is only a requirement for those who are extending their partner visa after their first 33 or 30 month partner visa.
+The A2 level is only a requirement for those extending their partner visa after their first visa as a married partner.

 “Should I sit a higher level English test than A1?”

-If your level of English is ‘intermediate‘ or ‘advanced‘, then you can consider taking an English language test at A2 or B1 level.
+If the applicant’s level of English is at an ‘intermediate‘ or ‘advanced‘ level, then you should consider taking an English language test at A2 or B1 level.

-The reason for this is that in most cases, you will be able to re-use the same test certificate for subsequent visa applications (all the way up to British Citizenship for those who initially sit the B1 test).
+The reason for this is that in most cases, you will be able to re-use the same test certificate for subsequent visa applications (up to the Indefinite Leave to Remain & the British Naturalisation applications for those who initially sit the B1 test).

-Paragraph 32D of Appendix FM-SE of the Immigration Rules states that, as long as you have had ‘continuous leave’ since your last partner visa application, your expired English test certificate will still be valid for application purposes in the following circumstances:
+The Immigration Rules state that, as long as you have had ‘continuous leave’ since your last partner visa application, your expired English test certificate will still be valid for application purposes in the following circumstances:

 - If the English language test certificate is past its expiry date; or

-- If the certificate is from a provider which is still approved but the particular test take is no longer approved; or
+- If the certificate is from a provider which is still approved, but the particular test taken is no longer approved; or

 - If the certificate is from a provider or a test centre which is no longer on the approved list.